Take the First Step Toward Your Electrical Career Now!

 Electrician Trade School vs. Apprenticeship

-So, the pressing question is, how do you start?
+How do you start training to become an electrician?
 Which is the best training path to becoming an electrician—trade school or an apprenticeship?
+We've gathered all the information you need, so you can make the right choice for you!

 Topics All Electricians Must Learn

 Electricity can be dangerous, so good training is non-negotiable.
-You want to come away from your learning experience career-ready, able to immediately get into a well-paying job.
+You want to come away from your learning experience career-ready and be able to get into a well-paying job.

 • National electrical codes